smaclell/smaclell.github.io/_drafts/no-managed-only-finalizers.md

   creditlink: https://www.flickr.com/photos/cayusa/2962437091/
 ---

-TODO: Image of magic

-We cleaned up a fruity issues caused by .NET Finalizers with managed classes.
+We cleaned up a fruity issues caused by using [.NET Finalizers][object] with managed classes.
-Finalizers are a magical method called by the garbage collector.
+Finalizers are a magical method called by the Garbage Collector.
 Like most magic you need to be careful or you might saw your legs off.
 While Finalizers might sound like a cool way to clean up after yourself they should only be used to cleanup unmanaged resources.
-If not they can lead to instability and are not recommended.
+Otherwise, they are not recommended and can lead to instability.

-There are two primary mechanisms for cleaning up resources in .NET, Finalizers and ``IDisposable``.
+There are two primary mechanisms for cleaning up resources in .NET:
+Finalizers and ``IDisposable``.

-Finalizers are meant to ensure unmanaged resources are cleaned up by the garbage collector.
+Finalizers are meant to ensure unmanaged resources are cleaned up by the Garbage Collector.
 They feel like a hold over from unmanaged code and I get uncomfortable when I see them.
 In 99.9% of the managed code I have worked in they don't belong.

 Whereas most .NET classes implement the ``IDisposable`` interface to tidy up after themselves.
 Closing database connections and cleaning up files are standard examples.
-The interface works great for allowing your consumers clean up resources when they want to instead of waiting for the garbage collector.
+The interface works great for allowing your consumers clean up resources when they want to instead of waiting for the Garbage Collector.

+We were using Finalizers and were doing it wrong.

 What went Wrong
 ===============================================================================

-With Finalizers like their C++ sibling Destructors it is important to pay attention to how objects are connected.
+With Finalizers, like their C++ sibling destructors, it is important to pay attention to how objects are connected.
 We ran into a problem where a Finalizer was disposing the object which created it.

-The classes ``TestData`` and ``TestUtiltiy`` were used together in integration tests to setup/cleanup data.
-The tests intermittently failed because the ``TheDataYouCareAbout`` was deleted when the ``TestData`` Finalizer ran.
+The classes ``TestData`` and ``TestUtility`` were used together in integration tests to setup/cleanup data.
+The tests intermittently failed because the ``DataWeCareAbout`` was deleted when the ``TestData`` Finalizer ran.

-Our classes looked like this:
+Our classes looked roughly like this (minus a bunch of boring code):

 {% highlight csharp %}
 internal class TestData {